 Essential Documents

 A UK will can cover your UK assets and, if you are UK-domiciled, your worldwide assets.
-You may also need foreign wills for property held abroad, powers of attorney for assets in other countries, and trust documents for international arrangements.
+However, you may also need foreign wills for property held abroad, powers of attorney for assets in other countries, and trust documents for international arrangements.
+Always ensure your documents are consistent and do not conflict with each other.

 Common Mistakes

-International estate planning can feel daunting, but with the right approach, you can ensure your wishes are respected worldwide and your family is protected.
+International estate planning can feel daunting, but with careful coordination and regular review, you can ensure your wishes are respected worldwide and your family is protected from unnecessary stress and expense.
+Take time to understand the rules in each relevant country and keep your documents up to date as your circumstances change.

 Feel less anxious and more confident: